Fresh With Your Pet

 So getting enrolled in HelloFresh’s home deliver service has been a godsend!

-Our first delivery came with Creamy Dill Chicken with roasted potatoes and green bean; Sesame Beef Tacos with quick pickled veggies and spicy crema; and Sweet Apple Pork Tenderloin with cauliflower mash and snap peas.
+This week’s delivery came with Creamy Dill Chicken with roasted potatoes and green bean; Sesame Beef Tacos with quick pickled veggies and spicy crema; and Sweet Apple Pork Tenderloin with cauliflower mash and snap peas.
 All three were super easy to make.
 Our first night we prepared the chicken.
 I’m pretty neutral about dill.
 Sometimes recipes can have too much and overpower the other flavors, but this dish had just the right amount!
 The tacos were great too.
 We liked the mix of Asian and Mexican flavor profiles.
 (We will have to challenge HelloFresh to a taco taste-off!)

 The recipe had six easy-to-follow steps.
 (You can see Bodhi was involved throughout the entire process!)